Rand Stats

 # **Ingredients:**

-# - 4 ripe tomatoes, cut into wedges
+# - 3 large ripe tomatoes, chopped

-# - 1 cucumber, peeled (optional) and sliced into half-moons
+# - 1 cucumber, peeled and sliced

 # - 1 small red onion, thinly sliced

-# - 200g (7 oz) feta cheese, cut into cubes or crumbled
+# - 200g (about 7 oz) feta cheese, cut into cubes or crumbled

 # - Salt and freshly ground black pepper, to taste